 More recently, Allen & Gledhill secured a victory for the receivers and managers of petrochemical plant operator Jurong Aromatics in the restructuring of US$2.5 billion worth of debt.
 In 2017, the Singapore High Court ruled that creditors Glencore and BP could not withhold US$56 million in payments as an insolvency set-off for debts that the company had incurred pre-receivership.
 The court also made clear that the appointment of receivers did not constitute a ceding of control by senior lenders.

 The firm won a ruling that cheered third-party funders in Singapore on behalf of bankrupt businessman Fan Kow Hin’s estate, which sought sanction of a litigation funding arrangement.
-The court allowed the arrangement, rejecting arguments that Singapore’s recent legalisation of the practice for international arbitration had impliedly barred it for other areas.
+The court allowed the arrangement in a 2018 decision, rejecting arguments that Singapore’s recent legalisation of the practice for international arbitration had impliedly barred it for other areas.

 It also acted for Noble Group, a Bermuda-incorporated commodities trader formerly listed in Singapore, on a US$3.5 billion restructuring in 2018.
 It defended the company against shareholder actions and claims relating to forum mandatory laws, which threatened to derail the restructuring.
 The company carried out parallel schemes in England and Bermuda, alongside a Chapter 15 filing, before completing its restructuring through a Bermudian provisional liquidation.

-It is also providing ongoing representation to the syndicated bank lenders on the controversial restructuring of water treatment company Hyflux.
-The long-running US$2 billion restructuring has proved difficult to complete, due to the collapse of an initial deal with Indonesian white knight investor SM Investments and uncertainty as to whether it has the support of enough creditors.
+The firm has been providing ongoing counsel to various lenders and asset purchases on the controversial restructuring of water treatment company Hyflux.
+The long-running US$1.7 billion restructuring proved difficult to complete, due to the collapse of initial deals with Indonesian white knight investor SM Investments and UAE investor Utico, and the company was placed into liquidation in July 2021.

-Allen & Gledhill is an award-winning full-service South-east Asian law firm which provides legal services to a wide range of premier clients, including local and multinational corporations and financial institutions.
+Allen & Gledhill is an award-winning full-service law firm which provides legal services to a wide range of premier clients, including local and multinational corporations and financial institutions.

-The Firm’s reputation for high-quality advice is regularly affirmed by the strong rankings in leading publications, and by the various awards and accolades it has received from independent commentators and clients.
-The Firm is consistently ranked band one in the highest number of practice areas, and has the highest number of lawyers recognised as leading individuals.
-Over the years, the Firm has also been named ‘Regional Law Firm of the Year’ and ‘SE Asia Law Firm of the Year’ by many prominent legal publishers.
+Our reputation for high-quality advice is regularly affirmed by the strong rankings in leading publications, and by the various awards and accolades received from independent commentators and clients.
+Our Firm is consistently ranked band one in the highest number of practice areas, and has the highest number of lawyers recognised as leading individuals.
+Over the years, we have also been named ‘Regional Law Firm of the Year’ and ‘SE Asia Law Firm of the Year’ by many prominent legal publishers.

 With a growing network of associate firms and offices, Allen & Gledhill is well-placed to advise clients on their business interests in Singapore and beyond, in particular, on matters involving South-east Asia and the Asian region.
-With its offices in Singapore and Myanmar, its associate firm Rahmat Lim & Partners in Malaysia, and its alliance firm Soemadipradja & Taher in Indonesia, the Allen & Gledhill network has 600 lawyers in the region, making it one of the largest law firms in South-east Asia.
+With our offices in Singapore, Myanmar and Vietnam, associate firm in Malaysia (Rahmat Lim & Partners), and working in association with Soemadipradja & Taher in Indonesia, the Allen & Gledhill network has over 650 lawyers in the region, making us one of the largest law firms in South-east Asia.

 We are a top tier restructuring and insolvency practice.
 We assist clients on complex domestic and cross-border restructuring and insolvency matters, including banking and financial markets, corporate and commercial, hospitality, manufacturing, maritime and aviation, real estate, structured finance and tax and fraud.